 I am a member of the Royal Town Planning Institute (“RTPI”) and I graduated from the University of Newcastle upon Tyne with a BA Hons degree in Town and Country Planning in 1995, followed by a Diploma in Town and Country Planning in 1997.

 I have been practicing for 26 years.
 24 of those have been spent in planning consultancy where I have delivered large-scale, mixed-use planning permissions across London for a range of both public and private sector clients.
 I have been involved in numerous estate regeneration projects across London.
 In 2018, I secured outline planning permissions for 3,000 new homes to include non-residential uses on behalf of Clarion Housing across their flagship estate regeneration schemes in Merton (High Path Estate, Ravensbury Estate and Eastfield Estate) to include securing detailed planning permissions for kick start phases across two of these estates.
 More recently (in 2022), I have secured hybrid planning permissions for London Borough of Hillingdon for two housing estates comprising 500 units in Hayes Town Centre and 250 units at Avondale Drive (both of which were also subject to compulsory purchase orders).
-I have previously and currently advise the Council on various estates, as lead planning adviser in considering planning potential and cases for regeneration to progressing planning applications.
+I have previously and currently advise the London Borough of Sutton on various estates, as lead planning adviser in considering planning potential and cases for regeneration to progressing planning applications.
 This has included securing detailed planning permission for the regeneration of a prime town centre site at Beech Tree Place, close to the Elm Grove Estate itself.

 Prior to Savills, I was employed at various private consultancy practices across London (and first at Bristol).